 Most importantly, millennials are shopping on their mobile devices, in-store.
 Consider your brick and mortar a showcase room for them – the better the personal experience in store, the more likely they are to convert.

-6. Complimentary offers grow loyalty and revenue
+6. Grow loyalty and revenue with complimentary offers

 70% of millennials are comfortable with retailers tracking their purchasing and browsing behaviors as long as it improves the customer experience.
 In fact, they expect this and will reward retailers by making purchases off the back of personalized offers.